 Our team is there for your child when a dental emergency strikes.

 At GoSmiles Dentistry, we love that children play and make the most of life.
 However, with playtime comes the potential for dental accidents.
 Regardless of if your child has a chipped or knocked-out tooth, our dentists and team can help your child get quality care quickly.
-Call 703-689-3900 to set up your child’s pediatric emergency dental care in Herndon, Virginia.
+If the situation arises, follow the instructions below and call 703-689-3900 to set up your child’s pediatric emergency dental care in Herndon, Virginia.

 Cut or Bitten Tongue, Lip or Cheek

 After biting or cutting the mouth, you should apply ice to the injured areas to control swelling.
 If your child is bleeding, apply firm but gentle pressure with gauze or cloth.
-If pressure doesn’t stop the bleeding, call a doctor or visit the emergency room at the hospital.
+If pressure does not stop the bleeding, call a doctor or visit the emergency room at the hospital.